How to Start a Nightclub

 Step 9: Get Business Insurance

-- General liability insurance helps to protect the club against expenses that can occur if a customer is ever hurt while on the nightclub’s property.
+– General liability insurance protects the club against expenses that can occur if a customer is ever hurt while on the nightclub’s property.

-- Commercial property insurance helps to protect the business against losses if an event like a fire ever damages the club and its equipment are ever damaged by an event like a fire.
+– Commercial property insurance protects the business against losses if an event like a fire ever damages the club and its equipment.

-- Workmans comp insurance helps to cover expenses like medical bills and legal fees that a club might face if an employee is ever hurt while working.
+– Worker’s compensation insurance covers expenses like medical bills and legal fees that a club might face if an employee is ever hurt while working.

 Insurance policy cost depends on many factors, so it’s best to request quotes from multiple insurance providers to get the most accurate idea of how much to budget.
 When comparing the quotes, look beyond just how the premiums stack up.
 Instead, consider the differences between plan exclusions, coverage limitations, and deductibles, too.

 Step 10: Hire Employees